How To Avoid Major Tax Mistakes and To Prepare for the Coming Tax Season

 There is a difference between deductions and credits.
 A credit is a dollar-for-dollar reduction against your tax liability.
 A deduction is used to reduce your taxable income.
 When it comes down to it, a tax credit is more useful than a deduction on your US expat tax return.

-Aside from the Foreign Tax Credit mentioned earlier, there are a few other credits of which you should be aware before filing your US expat tax return.
+Aside from the Foreign Tax Credit mentioned earlier, there are a few other credits of which you should be aware for preparing for tax season

 - The Child Tax Credit and the Additional Child Tax Credit: You are allowed to take a credit of up to $1K per child.
 You may use this credit if you have dependent children under the age of 17 with US Social Security Numbers.
 This credit varies depending on filing status and income.
 You are not eligible to receive additional (refundable) child credit if you or your wife if you file jointly used FEIE - even if other spouse does not exclude his wages.
 However, regular child credit that can reduce your tax liability is allowed to expats who excluded their foreign earned income.